-What was said in 2017 No incident of reportable conducts occurred during the financial year.
-What happened in 2018 What we plan to do next Maintain the current performance of: No incident of reportable conducts during the financial year.
+In a glance What was said in 2018 • No incident of reportable conducts during the financial year.
+What was said in 2018 • No incident of reportable conducts occurred during the financial year.
+What we plan to do next Maintain the current performance of: • No incident of reportable conducts during the financial year 2020.